MicrosoftDocs/PowerShell-Docs/developer/format/propertyname-element-for-selectioncondition-for-entryselectedby-for-listcontrol-format.md

 ListEntry Element (Format)
-EntrySelectedBy Element for ListEntry (Format) SelectionCondition Element for EntrySelectedBy for ListEntry (Format) PropertyName Element for SelectionCondition for EmtrySelectedBy for ListEntry (Format)
+EntrySelectedBy Element for ListEntry (Format) SelectionCondition Element for EntrySelectedBy for ListEntry (Format) PropertyName Element for SelectionCondition for EntrySelectedBy for ListEntry (Format)

 ## Syntax